searchingforvindication/searchingforvindication.github.com/_drafts/5-Timing-Problems-With-The-Bridge-Vision.md

 ---
 layout: post
-title: "Timing Problems With The Bridge Vision"
+title: "Timing Of The Bridge Vision"
 tagline: ""
 description: "In this post we examine the timing of the vision and the construction schedule of the municipal bridge." category :